ZucchiniZe/vim-spider/README.md

 #### g:spider_conceal

 Enables concealing characters.
-For example, `function` is replaced with `ƒ`
+For example, `func` is replaced with `ƒ`

 Default Value: 0